JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

     - "Fail-fast" ordering
     - Also called "most constrained variable"
 - **Hardest variable**
-	- Variable that has the least amount of options left to choose from.
 ### Least constraining value (LCV)
 - Value Ordering: Least Constraining Value
     - Given a choice of variable, choose the least constraining value